marekgluza/marekgluza.github.io/available_positions/openings.md

   4. Your professional CV.
   5. Optionally: Cover letter.
 As part of our merit-based hiring, we recognize that potential isn't always reflected in traditional metrics.
 We invite all applicants to contextualize their journey in a personally written cover letter.
 This helps us evaluate your prospective potential alongside your existing abilities; see the guide for applicants for more information.
 Applicants from underrepresented groups or those from countries affected by crises are particularly encouraged to provide one.

-See this link to know what I'm looking at in your portfolio.

 ### Postdoc position B
 **Research Fellow in "Deploying geometrically-designed algorithms"**